Monkeystation/photanol-com/src/pages/index.md

     lookout for talent.
 Send an open application to [jobs@photanol.com](mailto:jobs@photanol.com).
   list:
+    - title: Process Engineer DSP and USP
+      description_full: >-

+        #### RESPONSIBILITIES

+        * Engineering support for pilot, demo and commercial installation.

+        * In particular focus on down stream processing for product recovery from photobioreactors, with overall view on integration with our photo-bio reactors (recycling, optimization)
+        * Maintain and develop models for Techno Economic Evaluation, and use these for scenario analysis to support the business strategy for DSP, as well as Up Stream Process.
+        * Develop and maintain process models to support process engineering.

+        #### CHARACTERISTICS

+        * Background in chemical engineering, (bio)process-technology or -engineering (MSc/PDEng level), with affinity for DSP.
+        * Experience with modelling in Matlab, Excel.

+        * Result oriented, organized, and a team player.

+        * Drive and creativity for further sustainable process development.

+        * Comfortable with dynamics and flexibility of an ambitious scale-up company.

+        * Good reporting and writing skills in English.

+        #### APPLY AND DEADLINE

+        Interested?
+Please direct your cover letter and resume to:\

+        \

+        jobs@photanol.com.\

+        Hayco Bloemen\

+        Senior Process Development Engineer

+        Tel: + 31 6 10304928
+      description_short: Photanol is looking for a Process Engineer to join our DSP and USP Team.
+The role is a full-time position based in our labs in Amsterdam.
     - title: Researcher Strain Development Team
       description_short: Photanol is looking for a researcher to join our Strain Development Team.
 The role is a full-time position based in our labs in